G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 Brightness on display is set by.

-Clack routine (See the clack void at the end of the sketch) set delay to suit your chosen relay Get the MAX7219 and its display woring first using the Hello Worls example sketch.
+Get the MAX7219 and its display woring first using the Hello Worls example sketch.